Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Methods

+\revc{All plots depict the mean outcome over $20$ trials, each with different initial weights and feedback matrices.
+The shaded region in the loss, accuracy, and meta-parameters plots illustrates the $98\%$ confidence interval, determined through bootstrapping with $500$ samples.}

-\section{Candidate learning terms}
+\subsection{Candidate learning terms}

-Section~\ref{sec:train} presented a plasticity rule that improves the model's performance in the presence of fixed random feedback connections.
-We employed the meta-plasticity framework described in section~\ref{sec:meta_plasticity} to explore a set of local learning rules to discover such a plasticity term.
+Section~\ref{subsec:F_bio} presented a plasticity rule that improves the model's performance in the presence of fixed random feedback connections (Eq.~\ref{eq:F_bio}).
+We employed the \reva{meta-learning} framework described in section~\ref{sec:meta_plasticity} to explore a set of local learning rules to discover such a plasticity term.
 This set of terms is defined as

+\reva{The rules above are local in the sense that the updates to the $j,k$th entry of $\boldsymbol{W}_{\ell-1,\ell}$ depend only on the $k$th entry of $\boldsymbol{e}_{\ell-1}$ and $\boldsymbol{y}_{\ell-1}$, the $j$th entry of $\boldsymbol{y}_{\ell}$ and $\boldsymbol{e}_\ell$, and the $j,k$th entry of $\boldsymbol{W}_{\ell-1,\ell}$.
+This notion of locality assumes that errors and activations are encoded in the same neurons (see Discussion).
+Even under this constraint of locality, there is an unlimited number of possible plasticity rules to choose from.
+To form the list above, we first considered all quadratic combinations of activations and errors except we omitted pure Hebbian plasticity ($\boldsymbol{y}_{\ell} \boldsymbol{y}_{\ell-1}^T$) because we found that it leads to unstable network dynamics (a blowup of activations).
+Instead, we replaced it with Oja's rule $\mathcal F^9$, which adds a stabilizing term onto pure Hebbian plasticity.
+Additional terms were added to test the viability of higher order plasticity terms.}